What in your life isn’t negotiable? What can’t be bought with money, fame, or attention?

 Knowing what you DON’T want is a good starting point toward knowing what you DO want.

-If you’re creating an online dating profile, then it’s often best to mention your dealbreakers right away.
+If you’re creating an online dating profile, then it’s often best to mention your types of dealbreakers right away.
 That ultimately saves both you and potential matches from wasting their time – you’re doing everyone a favor when you’re honest about what you want.

 The same goes for job searching, be upfront about what you’re looking for.
 This will save you from applying to jobs you know will make you miserable.
-It also means being honest about your dealbreakers during job interviews (which are just as much about finding out if you’re right for a job, as if a job is right for you).
+It also means being honest about your types of dealbreakers during job interviews (which are just as much about finding out if you’re right for a job, as if a job is right for you).

 You can technically break any social norm you want as long as it’s consistent with your values and you’re willing to pay the potential social costs.